SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 1. Click the *Save* button.

-When selecting the row in the table, you should see the following result:
+When selecting the row in the table, you see the following result:

 ![Scan Ranges table - Row in table](~/user-guide/images/IDP_Tutorial_DiscoveryAndProvisioning_ScanRange_3.png)